Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 #### GeeksForGeeks describe 0-level as:

 _"... also known as a context diagram.
-It’s designed to be an abstraction view, showing the system as a single process with its relationship to external entities."_ - geeksforgeeks.com
+It’s designed to be an abstraction view, showing the system as a single process with its relationship to external entities."_

 #### GeeksForGeeks describe 1-level as:

+_"This level provides a more detailed view of the system by breaking down the major processes identified in the level 0 DFD into sub-processes.
+Each sub-process is depicted as a separate process on the level 1 DFD."_

 #### GeeksForGeeks describe 2-level as:

+_"This level provides an even more detailed view of the system by breaking down the sub-processes identified in the level 1 DFD into further sub-processes."_

 ![Level 0 and 1 DFD](./images/DFDiagram.png)